Dr-Klangman/sound-coding/README.md

 # sound-coding

-This repository will contain Python, Lua and C++ code related to my music making.
+This repository will contain vaious music related code projects.
-However for the time being it just serves as a place holder until such time as I get my stuff together.
+However for the time being it just serves as a place holder until one
+gets one's stuff in order.